The-LainOS-Project/lainos-secure-messaging-service/README.md

 This document summarizes the security level of the LainOS XMPP utility/setup, which combines XMPP, Tor, and GPG/Pass for highly hardened communication.

-The security level achieved by this combination is **Tier 1 (Maximum Hardening)** for a federated messaging system, placing a strong emphasis on **metadata reduction, anonymity, and user-controlled identity.**

 ---